ovh/docs/pages/platform/databases/mysql_06_connect_workbench/guide.en-gb.md

 > [!primary]
 >
-> Once connected, MySQL Workbench facilitate many actions such as querying your databases, manage used or even import data.
-Please read the official documentation to discover the whole feature list : <https://www.mysql.com/products/workbench/features.html>
+> Once connected, MySQL Workbench facilitatec many actions such as querying your databases and managing used or even import data.
+Please read the official documentation to discover the whole feature list: <https://www.mysql.com/products/workbench/features.html>.
 >

 ## Go further